 Although LinkedIn was created in 2003, it has really only become more widely used since Microsoft acquired it in 2016.
 The rate of regular monthly use has increased significantly in the last three years.
 Tracking down alumni who have not mentioned your school on their LinkedIn Profile can be very time-consuming.

 But if you have a LinkedIn School Page, you can match graduating year alumni with your list and then try and track down the remaining alumni, invite them to attend an event, or at least, update their LinkedIn Profile and choose your school from the drop-down box in the Education section of their LinkedIn Profile.

 This gives you a ‘reason’ to reach out to them without saying, ‘please send your children to our school.’
 If you can offer value, even if they are no longer within range of the school, they may know other people who may be interested in the event.
 Again, anyone who lists your school on their LinkedIn Profile will be ‘showcasing’ it to viewers of their profile and this is free 24/7/365 promotion of your school.

 Handy tip!
 Make an effort to reconnect with alumni that are likely to have school-age children and invite them to include your school on their LinkedIn Profile and invite them to an event at the school so that they can reconnect.

-Remember to be sensitive in your approach as some alumni may have a negative association with their school life and may not wish to mention your school on their LinkedIn Profile.
-It's always a good idea to talk to some people who have personal relationships with that cohort of alumni to avoid reaching out to anyone who does have a negative perspective.
+Remember to be sensitive in your approach as some alumni may have a negative association with their school life and may not wish to mention the school on their LinkedIn Profile.
+It may be a good idea to talk to some people who have personal relationships with that cohort of alumni to avoid reaching out to anyone who does have a negative perspective.